suiware/suiware.io/src/content/blog/2025-05-20-sui-basecamp-dubai-2025.md

 There were three parallel session tracks, such as Main (state, vision and plans), Dev (dev innovations) and Ecosystem (partners, projects and such), Expo zone (sponsor booths) and some side-activities.

 To be honest, I didn't attend as many talks as I wanted during the basecamp.
 Got lost in discussions with my fellow hackers and the community, which were quite  fruitful by the way.
-It was nice to see how fellow hackers are progressing with their projects.
+It was nice to see how fellow hackers were progressing with their projects.

 ## Some Alpha